Cariera-in-IT/vanila-js-scss-seed-project/README.md

 ### Notes

-* All feature js features should work out of the box ex. async
+* All feature js features should work out of the box ex. async.
-* Please use https://github.com/CosticaPuntaru/vanilla-js-seed/issues to report issue
+* Please use https://github.com/CosticaPuntaru/vanilla-js-seed/issues to report issue.
 * If you need help you can find us on our discord server: https://discord.gg/sCM5HqAf
-* Pull requests with features and bugfixes are encouraged
+* Pull requests with features and bugfixes are encouraged.

 ## Enabling github pages for your project